Reviews You Can Rely On

 Average simmer ability

 The Jetboil MiniMo is our favorite integrated canister stove.
 Jetboil stoves have always included a confidence-inspiring burner-to-pot connection, and that's true here.
 Previously, piezoelectric igniters were a known failure point.
-However, on this model, our testers used the igniter hundreds of times with no issues.
+However, our testers used the igniter hundreds of times with no issues on this model.
 The main improvement with the “Mo” is a redesigned burner that boils quickly and more efficiently than other models.
 This one is the best at simmering among the integrated canister stoves in our review, owing to greater fuel valve control.
 The short and squat profile of the pot makes it easier to avoid scorching your meals and lends stability to the design.
-With all these features combined, you could even use it for cooking a real (one-pot) meal in the backcountry!
+With all these features combined, you could even use it to cook a real (one-pot) meal in the backcountry!

 The MiniMo stays lit and boils water at wind speeds that would have most backpackers hiding in their tents.
-That being said, gustier winds will definitely blow the stove out if you don't shield it from gusts.
+That said, gustier winds will blow the stove out if you don't shield it.
 It is also a bit heavy for a backpacking stove.
 Nevertheless, we recommend the MiniMo for hikers and backpackers who also have alpine climbing or big wall plans (and who have practice protecting a stove from the wind).
 The JetBoil Flash is a little cheaper, but overall, we prefer the performance of the wider, squat pot design of the MiniMo.

 Read more: Jetboil MiniMo review